 At Lovers: 190, another la is lost in the native writer's normalization of the conversation.
-Judging from my own transcript of the sequence, the particle was interactionally the prelude to a joking invitation to another interlocutor to elaborate on the tale.
-R is telling about the mischievous students who went out to recess-la, 'it is said'--and later discovered the lovers in the cornfield.
+Judging from my own transcript of the sequence, The particle Talk in Tzotzil 15 interactionally the prelude to a joking invitation to a co-present interlocutor to elaborate on the tale.
+R is telling about the mischievous students who went out to recessõla 'it is said'õand later discovered the lovers in the cornfield.
 R goes on to suggest that M, another man present in the gossip session, was himself one of those schoolchildren.

-190 r; k'alal ta x-lok'-ik ta rekreo li jchanvun-etik la une when ICP ASP-exit-PL PREP recess ART student-PL LA CL when the school kids went out for recess la...

-192 x-chan-oj nan vun j-chi'il-tik li' une je je 3E-study-PF perhaps paper 1E-companion-1PL here CL

-Perhaps our companion here was in school then himself.
+190 r; k'alal ta x-lok'-ik ta rekreo li jchanvun-etik la une when ICP ASP-exit-PL PREP recess ART student-PL LA CL when the school kids went out for recess la 192 x-chan-oj nan vun j-chi'il-tik li' une je je 3E-study-PF perhaps paper 1E-companion-1PL here CL Perhaps our companion here was in school then himself

-This la appears both to introduce a joking insinuation (that M was one of the slingshot-wielders) and indirectly to invite M either to take up the story, or at least to defend himself from the charge.
+This la appears both to introduce a joking insinuation (that M was one of the slingshotwielders) and indirectly to invite M either to take up the story, or at least to defend himself from the charge.
 M in fact proceeds to do just that, starting off with a little laugh.

-193 m; je

-k'u chafal jehanvun-on 194 what way student-IA

-How could I have been a student?
+193 m; je 194 k'u cha'al jchanvun-on what way student-1A How could I have been a student?

 By contrast, in the Tzotzil transcriber's version of the sequence, this little interactive scuffle, signaled by the evidential, is represented as an orderly exchange of narrative turns.
-M is no longer represented as defending himself but simply as continuing the story in a joking vein.
+M is represented no longer as defending himself but simply as continuing the story in a joking vein.

-190 r; k'alal ta x-lok'-ik ta rekreo li jchanvun-etik une when ICP ASP-exit-PL PREP recess ART student-PL CL when the school kids get out for recess.
-191 ja'o nan k'alal x-chan-oj vun li just perhaps when 3E-learn-PF paper ART 1E-companion-1PL there CL j-chi^il-tik Perhaps it was when our companion there was still in school?

-196 m; je juta yu'-me ja s-kel-oj i-y-ak'-be-ik what whore because-DESID !
-3E-watch-PF CP-3E-give-BEN-PL CL that-CL

-Damn.
-THAT one was the one who watched them doing it!
+Love ers2: 190 r; k'alal ta x-lok'-ik ta rekreo li jchanvun-etik une when ICP ASP-exit-PL PREP recess ART student-PL CL when the school kids get out for recess.
+191 ja'o nan k'alal x-chan-oj vun li j-chi'il-tik just perhaps when 3E-learn-PF paper ART 1E-companion-1PL le' une there CL Perhaps it was when our companion here was still in school?
+196 m; je juta yu'-me ja' s-k'el-oj i-y-ak'-be-ik un what whore because-DESID !
+3E-watch-PF CP-3E-give-BEN-PL CL taj-e that-CL Damn, THAT one was the one who watched them doing it!